Try Out Our NEW Disneyland Ticket Calculator!

 Topolino’s Terrace – Flavors of the Riviera

-French and Italian cuisines are the focus here, and from the moment you walk through the doors, you’re greeted right away by a display of some super-tasty-looking pasta.
+French and Italian flavors are the focus here, and from the moment you walk through the doors, you’re greeted right away by a display of some super-tasty-looking pasta.
 Which we always think is a good way to start.
 Bring on the carbs!
 Quality ingredients are a highlight throughout the menu, with tomahawk veal chop, braised lamb shank, sole meunière, or salmon mi-cuit all on offer.

 Outdoor pool with lounge chairs